nuxt-modules/sitemap/README.md

 - Type: `boolean`
 - Default: `true`

-Whether to generate the sitemap.xml.
+Whether to generate the sitemap.

 ### `defaults`